-Supplement the pack with a 1500-word dialogue between you, your group members and anyone else relevant about how you chose your case study, how you gathered materials, who you interviewed, what you discovered about the strengths and weaknesses of your theory, any unexpected findings, difficulties, future topics for investigation, etc. The dialogue should be interactive, like a conversation.
+Supplement the pack with a 1500-word dialogue between you, your group members and anyone else relevant about how you chose your case study, how you gathered materials, how you used de Bono, the response to the initial version of your pack, what you discovered about the strengths and weaknesses of your theory, any unexpected findings, difficulties, future topics for investigation, etc. The dialogue should be interactive, like a conversation.
 It is fictional: you write the dialogue rather than recording an actual one.
 Have a look at good dialogues at www.bmartin.cc/classes/.